gvwilson/thirdbit/src/fiction/cloudherd/index.md

 or it would tangle in his fingers.
 Something had heard his wish and taken it as a bargain."

-She leaned forward.
+She sipped her tea.
 "He was lucky.
-There was another magician where he grew up who could teach him how to control it.
-But he still wound up making some bad bargains."
+There was another magician where he grew up who could teach him how to control it, but he still wound up making some bad bargains."

-"Like having to live where nobody had ever slept on the sea," Noxy said.
+"Like having to live where nobody had ever fallen asleep at sea," Noxy said.
+She had heard that part of the story before.

 Granna Fee nodded.
-"Like that.
-It saved someone from shipwreck, he said, but he was half-crazy by the time he got here.
+"He saved someone from shipwreck with that bargain, but he was half-crazy by the time he got here.
 Even down in Duck Droppings there was someone who'd been on a ship once, so he couldn't stay there more than a couple of nights."